 Habitat: Meadows, forest edges.

 Food: Adults feed on flower nectar, prefers Black-eyed Susan Rudbeckia hirta.
 Also other flowers in the Aster family like Goldenrod Solidago and Sunflowers Helianthus.

 Flight Time: Late June to early August.

 Life Cycle: Eggs are laid on flowers.
-When larvae hatch, they attach themselves to bees, eventually taken back to the nest where they feed on the stored food for the bee larvae.
-The beetle larvae overwinter, and pupate the next summer.
+When larva hatch, they attach themselves to bees, eventually taken back to the nest where they feed on the stored food for the bee larvae.
+The beetle larvae over-winter, and pupate the next summer.

 For information on synonyms, references and type specimens see next page